+Course outline: Mocktai

+Mocktails - Creating summer drinks for a pool party

+Versatile Vegies - selecting and preparing vegetables for children to enjoy

+Gourmet Burgers - developing a healthy fast foods alternative

+Simmer Sauces - Developing a simmer sauce that is suitable for a variety of uses

+Christmas Sweets - a Christmas treat for those who work well

+Cost: Some food ingredients will be at student expense.

+FOOD & HOSPITALITY LEVEL 1

+Entry Requirements:

-Entry Requirements: Course outline: Cost: Open Mocktails - Creating summer drinks for a pool party Versatile Vegies - selecting and preparing vegetables for children to enjoy Gourmet Burgers - developing a healthy fast foods alternative Simmer Sauces - Developing a simmer sauce that is suitable for a variety of uses Christmas Sweets - a Christmas treat for those who work well Some food ingredients will be at student expense.
-FOOD & HOSPITALITY LEV EL 1 Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have at least one year's experience in the subject at Year 10 or by negotiation with Subject Leader.
-Course outline: Cost: Assessment: Students will be helped to use nutritional concepts and knowledge to make wise decisions in their choice and use of food.
-They will study the: Nature and properties of food.
-Techniques relating to the quality of finished products.
-Apply knowledge gained when planning, buying and preparing meals for different occasions and situations.
-Nutritional needs for different groups of individuals.
-Food and time management Safe practices for storage and handling of food.
-Some food ingredients will be at student expense.
-I0 credits internal and 8 credits external
+There are no pre-requisites for entry at this level although it is expected that students will have at least one year's experience in the subject at Year 10 or by negotiation with Subject Leader.

+Students will be helped to use nutritional concepts and knowledge to make wise decisions in their choice and use of food.

+- They will study the: - Nature and properties of food. - Techniques relating to the quality of finished products. - Apply knowledge gained when planning, buying and preparing meals for different occasions and situations. - Nutritional needs for different groups of individuals. - Food and time management - Safe practices for storage and handling of food.

+Cost: Some food ingredients will be at student expense.
+Assessment: 10 credits internal and 8 credits external